grscheller/scheller-linux-archive/notes/wisdom.md

 * Crude and Beautiful are not opposite ends of the spectrum, they meet at Subtly.
 * All straight lines are circles.
 * Emptiness can neutralizes, it redirects by receiving; Fullness too can redirect, but by giving, not opposing.
 * To be subtle you have to be gentle.
-De-emphasize all movement, take small steps.
+Deemphasize all movement, take small steps.
   * (Frank Hubbard)
 * Give your opponent the illusion that he has freedom of motion.
 Why grab him?
 He will "hold on" if he thinks he is in control.
 * Don't let the peasant make you bend over.